Jay-Gadhiya/ExpenseApp/README.md

 # ExpenseApp
-Expense app is basicall store your all expenses
+Expense app is basically store your all expenses.